-NWC 101 - First-Year Seminar: Speaking and Writing in Community
+NWC 101 - First-Year Seminar

 (4 credits) This course introduces students to the character and abilities considered essential to becoming a member of a Christian liberal arts community.
 Students develop their reading, writing and speaking skills by exploring difficult questions, learning to understand academic inquiry, forming learning communities, and integrating faith with learning and living.